 Focal neurologic findings usually are not present.
 Hepatomegaly occurs in about 40% of cases, but jaundice is absent.

 Reye syndrome should be suspected in any child exhibiting the acute onset of an encephalopathy (without known heavy metal or toxin exposure) and pernicious vomiting associated with hepatic dysfunction.
 Liver biopsy provides the definitive diagnosis, showing microvesicular, fatty changes, and is especially useful in sporadic cases and in children < 2 years.
-The diagnosis may also be made when the typical clinical findings and history are associated with the following laboratory findings: increased liver transaminases (AST, ALT > 3 times normal), normal bilirubin, increased blood ammonia level, and prolonged PT.
+The diagnosis may also be made when the typical clinical findings and history are associated with the following laboratory findings: increased liver transaminases (aspartate aminotransferase, alanine aminotransferase > 3 times normal), normal bilirubin, increased blood ammonia level, and prolonged prothrombin time.

 Head CT or MRI is done as for any child with encephalopathy.
 If head CT or MRI is normal, a lumbar puncture can be done.
-CSF examination usually shows increased pressure, < 8 to 10 WBCs/mcL, and normal protein levels; the CSF glutamine level may be elevated.
+Cerebrospinal fluid (CSF) examination usually shows increased pressure, < 8 to 10 white blood cells/mcL, and normal protein levels; the CSF glutamine level may be elevated.
 Hypoglycemia and hypoglycorrhachia (a very low concentration of CSF glucose) occur in 15% of cases, especially in children < 4 years; they should be screened for metabolic disease.
 The condition is staged from I to V according to severity.

 Signs of metabolic derangement include elevated serum amino acid levels, acid-base disturbances (usually with hyperventilation, mixed respiratory alkalosis–metabolic acidosis), osmolar changes, hypernatremia, hypokalemia, and hypophosphatemia.